 Chicago drill rapper FBG Cash killed and a woman wounded in Auburn Gresham shooting

 The Cook County medical examiner’s office confirmed Tristian Hamilton was the deceased in the shooting.
-Tristian Hamilton is also the real name of FBG Cash, his manager and friend, who said he goes by Goony, said.
+Tristian Hamilton is also the real name of FBG Cash, according to his manager and friend, who said he goes by Goony.

 According to Chicago police, Hamilton and a 29-year-old woman were in a vehicle in the 8100 block of South Marshfield Avenue when the shooting happened.
 At 5:32 a.m., a black four-door sedan approached, and an unknown shooter got out of the car and opened fire, according to the authorities.
 The shooter fled the scene in the sedan and no one was in custody, police said.